DeliYang5/homepage/_pages/about.md

   - /about.html
 ---

 I am a research assistant at HKUST.
-Prior to that, I graduated from CUHK-Shenzhen and Hunan University.
+Before that, I obtained my master's degree in data science from CUHK-Shenzhen and bachelor's degree in finance from Hunan University.
+I am interested in topics about financial markets.